hickford/hickford.github.io/_posts/2011-12-22-an-essay-on-hacking.markdown

 At MIT the word 'hack' as long been used to describe students practical jokes, from launching weather balloons during a football game with their rival Harvard, to this [upside down living room](http://www.flickr.com/photos/xxv/sets/72157623681060395/) (with working lamp) on a gate   At Cambridge, perhaps the drinking culture stifles creativity.

 The word 'hack' can also mean a solution to a problem.
 There are elegant hacks, and ugly hacks (these ones might involve lots of duct tape).

+* * *

+My Dad wrote back

+> thank you, I see it has another meaning to that I understood.
+I think it is a word open to misinterpretation, so use with care!